pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 * Insta-death (like lava)
 * Ladders

-It is VERY easy to add items to the wrong layer.
+Note, once you get multiple layers it is VERY easy to add items to the wrong layer.

 .. image:: platforms.png
    :scale: 80%